conductor-sdk/conductor-python/README.md

 ```
 ## System Tasks
 System tasks are the pre-built workers that are available in every Conductor server.

-> [!tip]
-> System tasks automates the repeated tasks such as calling an HTTP endpoint,
+System tasks automates the repeated tasks such as calling an HTTP endpoint,
-> executing lightweight ECMA compliant javascript code, publishing to an event broker etc.
+executing lightweight ECMA compliant javascript code, publishing to an event broker etc.
->

 ### Wait Task
 > [!tip]